The Formation Times and Building Blocks of Milky Way-mass Galaxies in the FIRE Simulations: Results

 Finally, the satellite populations of isolated and LG-like hosts do not differ substantially across time, as seen in the left panels of Fig.~\ref{fig:mfs}.
 For mass bins with $\Mstar \geq 10^7 \Msun$, LG-like hosts initially had more progenitors, reflective of their earlier formation histories, but are soon outnumbered compared to the isolated hosts.
 These differences, however, are small and the right panels show the same behaviour, so we present only the total median in those cases.

 Fig.~\ref{fig:mfs} shows that the lowest-mass progenitors dominated by number.
-However, this does not mean that the lowest-mass progenitors dominated the ex-situ mass of the host.
-To quantify this, at each redshift we take the population of progenitors in Fig.~\ref{fig:mfs}, excluding the MMP, and we weight each progenitor by its $\Mstar$ formed by that time that contributes to the given host-centric distance cut at $z = 0$.
-We then divide this ex-situ $\Mstar$ by the total $\Mstar$ in that host distance cut at $z = 0$, to obtain the ex-situ fraction, $f_{\rm ex-situ}(\Mstar, >z)$; we show this in Fig.~\ref{fig:wmfs}.
-This represents the fraction of $\Mstar$ above a given age in the host region at $z = 0$ that formed in progenitors (other than the MMP) of a given $\Mstar$.
-Note that this does not equal the total fraction of $\Mstar$ formed ex-situ at all redshifts within each host at $z = 0$ (see Fig.~\ref{fig:insitu} for that).
+However, this does not mean that the lowest-mass progenitors dominated the ex-situ mass of the host (that is, the stellar mass that formed in progenitor galaxies other than the MMP).
+To quantify this, at each redshift we take the population of progenitors in Fig.~\ref{fig:mfs} (right panels), excluding the MMP, and we weight each progenitor by their contribution fractions.
+This gives us the stellar mass in these galaxies, that formed before this redshift, that eventually gets deposited into the host.
+We then divide this quantity by the total stellar mass in the host at $z = 0$ (for the different distance selections $d_{300}$, $d_{15}$, \& $d_2$), to obtain the ex-situ fraction, $f_{\rm ex-situ}(\Mstar, >z)$; we show this in Fig.~\ref{fig:wmfs}.
+This represents the fraction of stellar mass within the distance selections of the host at $z = 0$, that is above a given age and formed in progenitors of a given $\Mstar$ (other than the MMP).
+Note that this does not equal the total fraction of $\Mstar$ formed ex-situ \textit{at all redshifts} within each host at $z = 0$ (see Fig.~\ref{fig:insitu} for that).
 Instead, we analyze the ex-situ fraction for stars formed before a given redshift, to highlight trends if one selects stars of minimum age in the MW or M31 today.

 Fig.~\ref{fig:wmfs} shows $f_{\rm ex-situ}(\Mstar, > z)$ versus progenitor $\Mstar$.
-The left panels show the fraction at a given $\Mstar$ bin, and the right panels show the cumulative fractions below a given $\Mstar$.
-The shaded regions show the 68 per cent scatter across the simulations.
+The curves in the left panels show the fraction of stellar mass (that formed before a given redshift) that ends up within the three host-centric distances at $z = 0$, that formed inside progenitors other than the MMP, as a function of progenitor stellar mass.
+The right panels show the cumulative ex-situ fraction that formed in progenitors below a given stellar mass.
+The shaded regions in all panels show the 68 per cent scatter across the simulations.
 In some cases on the left panels, given our finite sample of simulations, the lower scatter goes to zero, that is, in some simulations no progenitors at that mass contributed any stars.
 For visual clarity, we set those values for the lower scatter equal to the median.

 Because the slope of the (differential) progenitor mass function, ${\rm d} N / {\rm d}\log M$, is shallower than unity, weighting progenitors by their $\Mstar$ means that more massive progenitors (other than the MMP) dominated the ex-situ mass, while the contributed $\Mstar$ from the lowest-mass galaxy progenitors was comparatively negligible.
 Also, as a result of hierarchical structure formation, at later times increasingly more massive progenitors dominated the ex-situ mass.
 For stellar populations of \textit{all} ages at $z = 0$, the ex-situ mass is dominated by the most massive progenitors, but that mass scale decreases with increasing age.